YunbeiOu/ScopingReview_EPC_PricePremium/README.md

 (https://www.sciencedirect.com/science/article/pii/S0378778825001070)

 ## Usage
-This repo can be downloaded/cloned locally
+> - Downloade/clone repo locally
+> - Run the 'Data_analysis.ipynb' in the original file structure

 ## Data
 Data folder contains all the files and data generated in the searching and screening process.
 The subfolders/files are in order, showing a sequential, transparant process.